Hendrika B. Cantwell

-Hendrika Bestebreurtje Cantwell (born May 3, 1925) is a German-born American retired physician, professor emerita of pediatrics at the University of Colorado Denver, advocate for abused and neglected children, and parenting educator.
+Hendrika Bestebreurtje Cantwell (May 3, 1925 – July 24, 2025) was a German-born American physician, professor emerita of pediatrics at the University of Colorado Denver, advocate for abused and neglected children and parenting educator.
 She was one of the first physicians in the United States to work for a child protection agency, serving with the Denver Department of Social Services from 1975 to 1989.
 Her work there brought her in contact with an estimated 30,000 cases of suspected child abuse and she testified as an expert witness in thousands of court cases.
 An author of peer-reviewed journal articles, book chapters, and teaching manuals on the detection and treatment of child abuse, she has also conducted workshops and training programs for professionals throughout Colorado.
 She was inducted into the Colorado Women's Hall of Fame in 1990.

 Early life and education

 Bestebreurtje was born on May 3, 1925, in Berlin, Germany, to Dutch nationals; her father had been transferred by his firm to Berlin before her birth.
 She was the youngest of four children.
 At age 6 she moved with her family to Zürich, Switzerland.
 In November 1940 the family fled wartime Europe by traveling to the neutral port of Lisbon, Portugal.
 They booked passage on a Portuguese ship built to hold 300, which departed with 1,000 passengers and arrived in New York City in April 1941.
 Two years later Hendrika attained U.S. citizenship.

 She earned her B.A. from Barnard College in 1944 at the age of 19, and enrolled at the University of Rochester Medical School, planning to specialize in pediatrics.
 After receiving her medical degree in 1949, she interned at Buffalo Children's Hospital.
 Following her internship, in 1952 she and her husband William Cantwell relocated to Denver, Colorado, attracted by the nearby skiing opportunities.